Skip to main content

 Now check the option Reconnect at logon, and click on Finish.

 Windows will then create entries in Windows Explorer under This PC and link the selected network folder here as a network drive.
-When opened, you will be asked for your mailbox account and your user password.
+When opened, you will be asked for your mailbox account and your password.

 As an example, we will use the following login details: